QuestCraftPlusPlus/QuestCraft/README.md

 - [Cull Leaves](https://modrinth.com/mod/cull-leaves) (Culls leaves that are behind other leaves for better performance)
 - [Architectury API](https://modrinth.com/mod/architectury-api) (makes lots of mods available)
-- [Indium](https://modrinth.com/mod/indium) (Uses the Fabric Rendering API to allow many mods to work with Sodium)
+- [Indium](https://modrinth.com/mod/indium) (Uses the Fabric Rendering API to allow many mods to work with Sodium) (**NOTE: Your must have the latest Sodium version in order for the mod to work, otherwise the game WILL crash.**)
 - [Mod Menu](https://modrinth.com/mod/modmenu) (Adds a mod menu to see what mods are present, and if [YetAnotherConfigLib](https://modrinth.com/mod/yacl) is present, can customize mod settings)

 At the moment, Iris and Canvas do not work.
 We are working on porting Sodium into its fullest, and if you would like to contribute, please make a PR for your work on our [Sodium](https://github.com/QuestCraftPlusPlus/sodium-fabric) repo.
+Performance is key!

 ## Note